innazh/proglog/README.md

 5. Write DistributedLog's API, and implement all interfaces required by Raft
 6. Integrate our discovery layer with Raft (Impl discovery.Handler's interface for DistributedLog)
 7. Setup Multiplex run multiple services on one port
+### Chapter 9:  Discover services and Load Balance
+1. Add a GetServers() endpoint that clients can call get servers' information (this is basically our server-attached service registry)
+2. Code loadbalance.Resolver (implements grpc's resolver & builder interfaces), register it, and write a test
+3. Code loadbalance.Picker and impl the tests
+4. Upd the client in our agent test to use our resolver, add the wait for replication there